rdrnt/tps-calls/README.md

-# PolicePlot
+# tps-calls

-PolicePlot is is a revamped version of [this map](http://c4s.torontopolice.on.ca/).
+tps-calls is is a revamped version of [this map](http://c4s.torontopolice.on.ca/).
 This project is used to track Toronto Police Services on-going calls in the Greater Toronto Area.

+Built with React + Redux + react-map-gl + material-ui.

 # Contributions